Error Reference

 Status CodeDescriptionAction

-500 Internal Server ErrorServer encountered an errorRetry request, contact support if persists
+500 Internal Server ErrorServer encountered an errorRetry the request; if it persists, contact support with the errorId

 Common Errors